biojava/biojava.github.io/wiki/BioJava:Download_3.0.3.md

 *BioJava* 3.0.3 has been released and is available using Maven from [<http://biojava.org/download/maven/>](http://biojava.org/download/maven/)

+### New Features

+`- significant improvements to the web service module (ncbi blast and hmmer web services)`
+`- "new" fastq parser (ported from the biojava 1 series to version 3)`
+`- support for SIFTS-PDB to UniProt mapping `
+`- as well as numerous improvements all over the place.`

 View the <BioJava:Modules> page for a list of current modules.

 Maven Download